guifel/nocust-client-doc/README.md

-Any amount inferior or equal to this amount can be withdraw.
+Any amount inferior or equal to this amount can be withdrawn.

-To initiate a withdrawal the function ` withdrawalRequest` need to be used :
+To initiate a withdrawal the function ` withdrawalRequest` will need to be used :

 ```typescript
 const transactionHash : string = await lqdManager.withdrawalRequest(